top of page

 Program Dates: Mid-June/early July to end of August.

-Eligibility: Open to high school students aged 16 with a minimum GPA of 2; Must be a U.S. citizen.
+Eligibility: Open to high school students aged 16 with a minimum GPA of 2 who are U.S. citizens.

 Stipend: Stipend provided.